makrai/notes/galassi1902-attention-overview.md

 * Whether attention may or may not be considered as a mean to explain neural networks is currently an open debate.
 Some recent studies
   * [10], [11] suggest that attention cannot be considered a reliable mean to explain or even interpret neural networks.
 Nonetheless, other works
-  * [6]–[9] advocate the use of attention weights as an analytic tool.
+  * [6]–[9] advocate the use of attention weights as an analytic tool
   * Jain and Wallace [10] proved that attention is not consistent with other explainability metrics and that it is easy to create
-    * local adversarial distributions (distributions that are similar to the trained model but produce a different outcome).
+    * local adversarial distributions (distributions that are similar to the trained model but produce a different outcome)
   * Wiegreffe and Pinter [9] pushed the discussion further, providing
     * creating an effective global adversarial attention model is much more difficult than creating a local one and that attention weights may contain
-    * if by explanation, we mean a plausible, but not necessarily faithful, reconstruction of the decision-making process, as suggested by Rudin [151] and Riedl [152].
+    * if by explanation, we mean a plausible, but not necessarily faithful, reconstruction of the decision-making process, as suggested by Rudin [151] and Riedl [152]
-* deepest levels will compute the most abstract features [146], [153].
+* deepest levels will compute the most abstract features [146], [153]
-  Therefore, the application of attention to deep networks could enable the selection of higher level features, thus providing hints to understand which complex features are relevant for a given task.
-Following this line of inquiry in the computer vision domain, Zhang+ [18] showed that the application of attention to middle-to-high level feature sets leads to better performance in image generation.
+  * Therefore, the application of attention to deep networks could enable the selection of higher level features, thus providing hints to understand which complex features are relevant for a given task.
+Following this line of inquiry in the computer vision domain, Zhang+ [18] showed that the application of attention to middle-to-high level feature sets leads to better performance in image generation
   * higher weights are not attributed to proximate image regions, but rather to those regions whose color or texture is most similar to that of the query image point.
 Moreover, the spatial distribution does not follow a specific